cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 This page documents the Workbench blueprint for a conversational application for a smart home that allows users to control different devices and appliances.

+This blueprint is great for:

+   - Learning how to handle a large number of domains and intents.
+   - Learning how to use system entities such as dates and times.
+   - Learning how to use roles in the entity hierarchy.

 Quick Start
 -----------